 If you need to make amendments or request a repeat application you will need to pay once again, but for repeat applications the fee is reduced by 50% to £55.

 In addition, if you want to ensure you create your lasting power of attorney correctly, we would strongly recommend that you seek the support of a professional.
 Getting it wrong can have significant implications for your loved ones at a later time.

-Costs for using a professional will be on top of those outlined above.
-Typically, these can start at £150 but depending on the complexity of your needs, can go up to £1,000.
+Typically, these can start at £200 but depending on the complexity of your needs, can go up to £1,000.
 Often, the first conversation you have with a lasting of attorney professional is free.
 However, you should confirm this at the start of each conversation.

 We strongly recommend that you do seek the advice of a professional as they can ensure that the document is created accurately with no ambiguity.
 This is so important when the the power of attorney is actioned.